 8. Sunset at Cape St Vincent – the most south-westerly point of mainland Europe aka the end of the world

 If you spend time on the West Coast whilst here in Portugal, you won’t be short of sunset spots.
-Setting on the West Coast, Portugal is sunset heaven.
+Setting on the West Coast, Portugal is sunset heaven (and a daily ritual).

 One of the ‘famous’ places to watch it go down is here in Cape St. Vincent in Sagres.
 What better way to see out the day than to match a Sagres sunset with the legendary local Sagres beer here?